OpenZeppelin/defender-client/packages/relay/README.md

 Defender Relay lets you spin up private relayers to send transactions to any public Ethereum network.
 Each relayer has its own secure private key, and a set of API keys.
 You can send transactions via your relayers by POSTing to the Defender HTTP API, or using this library.

-This library also includes an ethers.js signer, that uses the Relay to sign and broadcast its transactions.
+This library also includes an [ethers.js](https://docs.ethers.io/v5/) signer and a [web3.js](https://web3js.readthedocs.io/) provider, that uses the Relay to sign and broadcast its transactions.

 ## Install